 (CNN) — When it comes to popular day trips from Sydney, the Hunter Valley and the Blue Mountains are at the head of most folks' lists.

-But with such a beautiful coastline north and south of the harbor city, ocean drives are also a favorite of surfers, backpackers and any traveler getting away from the big smoke.
+But with such a beautiful coastline north and south of the harbor city, ocean drives are also a favorite of surfers, backpackers and other travelers.

 With the sun shining, surf beaches and inlets along the New South Wales coast beckon everyone in Sydney.

-Here are six options, all drivable in less than five hours.
+Here are six destinations, all drivable in less than five hours.

 1. The Grand Pacific Drive to Jervis Bay